Beyond ReLU: Bifurcation, Oversmoothing, and Topological Priors: A Dynamical System Perspective for Oversmoothing

 \paragraph{Classical examples.} Two canonical bifurcations are illustrated in Figure~\ref{fig:effective_potential}, to show how the coefficients $\alpha$, $\beta$, $\gamma$ shape the landscape: \begin{itemize} \item \textbf{Supercritical pitchfork} ($\beta = 0$, $\gamma > 0$): Odd activations like $\sin(z)$ or $\tanh(z)$ have vanishing quadratic term.
 The potential $V(x) = \frac{1 - \alpha w}{2} x^2 + \frac{\gamma w^3}{24} x^4$ is symmetric: for $\alpha w > 1$, the single well splits into a double-well with two minima at $x^* = \pm\sqrt{6(\alpha w - 1)/\gamma w^3}$.

 \item \textbf{Transcritical} ($\beta > 0$, $\gamma = 0$): Activations with a non-zero quadratic term yield an asymmetric potential $V(x) = \frac{1 - \alpha w}{2} x^2 + \frac{\beta w^2}{6} x^3$.
 For $\alpha w > 1$, a single new stable minimum emerges at $x^* \propto (\alpha w - 1)$. \end{itemize} In both cases, crossing the critical threshold $\alpha w = 1$ destabilizes the origin and creates non-trivial stable states, precisely the mechanism needed to escape oversmoothing. \paragraph{Two contrasting activations.} Consider $\phi(z) = \sin(z)$ versus $\phi(z) = \mathrm{ReLU}(z)$: \begin{itemize} \item \textbf{Sine:} $\alpha = 1$, $\gamma = 1 > 0$.
 For $w < 1$, the potential is a single well at $x = 0$.
-For $w > 1$, the quadratic coefficient flips sign, but the positive quartic term creates a double-well with two new stable minima at $x^* = \pm\sqrt{6(w-1)/w^3}$. \item \textbf{ReLU:} $\alpha = 1$ (for $x > 0$), but $\gamma = 0$.
-There is no quartic restoring force.
-For $w > 1$, the potential tilts indefinitely downward, iterates diverge rather than settling into new stable states. \end{itemize} This observation poses a fundamental design question: can we, through a specific choice of the activation function, re-engineer the GNN's dynamics to destabilize this homogeneous fixed state, in favor of creating \emph{stable, and informative non-homogeneous patterns}?
+For $w > 1$, the quadratic coefficient flips sign, but the positive quartic term creates a double-well with two new stable minima at $x^* = \pm\sqrt{6(w-1)/w^3}$. \item \textbf{ReLU:} $\alpha = 1$ (for $x > 0$), but $\gamma = 0$: there is no quartic restoring force.
+For $w > 1$, contractivity is broken, which causes the potential to tilt downward indefinitely.
+Consequently, iterations will diverge rather than settle into new stable states. \end{itemize} This observation poses a fundamental design question: can we, through a specific choice of the activation function, re-engineer the GNN's dynamics to destabilize this homogeneous fixed state, in favor of creating \emph{stable, and informative non-homogeneous patterns}?
 The next section presenting our main theoretical results provides an affirmative answer.